 Payments made directly through Georgia Tech Accounts Payable or via the Pcard are exempt from sales tax.
 Payments made through the GT Foundation and GTRC are subject to sales tax.

 Authorized Caterers for Events on Georgia Tech Campus

 University System of Georgia policies grant exclusive rights to provide food services on campuses to Auxiliary Services.
-See Catering Service Policy (Student Center web site) for details regarding authorized caterers and policy details
+See the Catering Providers Policy for details regarding authorized caterers and policy details.

-Forms: All forms, including the Food/Group Meal Procurement Grid, and links to related policies are available via the Business Services Web Site: http://www.procurement.gatech.edu/payables/food-policy
+The Food/Group Meal Procurement form, and links to related policies are available via the Business Services Web Site: http://www.procurement.gatech.edu/payables/food-policy

 |09-2013||Accounts Payable||Update to policy|